 FastPass+ Attractions – We highly recommend scheduling your FastPass+ for Epcot all before 1 p.m., so you’re eligible to get more FastPass+ (and can potentially snag something strong like Test Track or IllumiNations).
 With that in mind, knock these attractions out now.
 An ideal Frozen Ever After FastPass+ time is right before lunch.

 Masterpiece Muppetry – While there isn’t much in the way of atmospheric entertainment in Future World (most of that can be found in World Showcase), one thing you absolutely will not want to miss is the Muppet Mobile Lab.
-This is performing again after a long hiatus, and we finally caught it for the first time in May 2017.
+This is performing again after a long hiatus, and we finally caught it for the first time fairly recently.
 It was hilarious, and well worth the ~10 minutes of our time.